zachflower/flower.codes/http/uses.md

 ### Devices

-- Apple iPhone XS Max / Nokia 225
+- Apple iPhone XS Max
+- Nokia 225
 - Apple AirPods
 - Apple iPod Classic
-- Skullcandy Venue wireless over-ear headphones
-- Kindle Paperwhite
+- Skullcandy Venue - I picked these wireless over-ear headphones up a few years back on clearance, and to be honest I'm super glad I did.
+They sport a simple design, decent active noise cancelling, and built-in Tile tracking, which is pretty cool.
+- Kindle Paperwhite - I haven't tried any other e-readers, so I can't speak to how well the Kindle stacks up, but what it _does_ have going for it (besides the backlight) is how well it integrates with Libby.
 - YubiKey 5
-- Tile
-- Game Boy Color
+- Tile - I keep a tile in my bag, not because I think it'll help me recover it if it gets stolen, but because I think it'll help me recover it when I inevitably forget it at a coffee shop or airport security (which totally hasn't happened to me before).
+- Game Boy Color - What can I say, I'm a sucker for Pokemon Red.
+The lack of an internet connection is a bonus too.

 ### Accessories